Where These Legendary Rock Stars Are Buried

 Beach Boys Dennis and Carl Wilson got the celebrity treatment

 The Beach Boys lost more than a bandmate when Dennis Wilson, the band's drummer, drowned, aged 39, on December 28, 1983.
 In addition to being the middle brother of Brian and Carl, he was Mike Love's cousin.
-According to the New York Times, Dennis was swimming with three other people off the Marina del Rey harbor, when he dived underwater and never resurfaced.
+On the day he died, Dennis had been drinking and hanging out with friends on their boat at the Marina del Rey Harbor.
+According to People, they happened to be right next to the slip where he'd docked his own boat years prior and thrown several things overboard, so he was jumping in and getting a kick out of finding his old items.
+Eventually, he went underwater and never resurfaced.
 The week after his death, President Ronald Reagan intervened so that Dennis' body could be buried at sea, per his wishes, an honor usually reserved for veterans of the Navy or Coast Guard.

 Fifteen years later, Dennis' younger brother Carl died.
 He'd been diagnosed with cancer in 1997, and continued to play with the band while receiving treatment.
 In December that year, the Wilson brothers' mother, Audree, died, aged 80, and was buried in Los Angeles' Westwood Memorial Park.
 Her grave marker identifies her as "The Original Surfer Girl."
 Two months later, on February 6, 1998, Carl died too, and was buried in the same cemetery.